SOULDIER1/xrpl-dev-portal/resources/contribute-documentation/tutorial-template.md

 {% /tab %}
 {% /tabs %}

-{% admonition type="warning" name="Dependencies and maintenance burden" %}
-Dependencies can be a source of maintenance burden, as you need to keep updating them to stay up-to-date with security fixes and breaking changes to the dependencies.
-On the other hand, reimplementing common utilities in every code sample is its own maintenance burden, and it's even worse to "roll your own" security-sensitive code.
-Some users may being working on codebases that are locked into competing/incompatible dependencies, which can make it harder to adapt your code to their situation; the more dependencies you have, the more likely this is to occur.

-Some guidelines:

-1. Prefer standard library functions to third-party libraries, even if they're not quite as convenient to use.
-    - When updating code samples, look for cases where dependencies can be eliminated because the standard library has grown to encompass functionality that previously needed a library.
-2. Implement your own functions when they're small and not security-sensitive; use libraries for complex or security-sensitive functions.
-3. Prefer widely-used, actively maintained libraries.
-{% /admonition %}

-### 1. Connect and get account(s)
+### Connect and get account(s)

-Each step should be numbered and the heading for the step should be an imperative sentence, in sentence case.
+Each step should have a heading in the imperative, in sentence case. **Do not number headings:** it makes maintenance harder, and can make things more complicated if different languages have different numbers of steps.
 Beneath the heading should be a sentence or two introducing the action being taken at this stage of the code sample in more detail.
 The code samples should be in tabs per programming language.

 Most code samples need at least one account.
 The first step should generally cover from the start of the file (including imports) through instantiating a client, connecting to a network, and deriving wallets and/or funding accounts via the faucet.